The information in this article is up to date through tax year 2019 (taxes filed in 2020).

-- Schedule C: Fill out all five parts of this form to report how much money you made or lost in your business.
-Even though this form talks about personal business, everyone with self-employed income needs to complete this form.
+- Schedule C: This form is used to report how much money you made or lost through your small business or self-employment.
+Everyone with self-employed income should complete a Schedule C.

-- Schedule SE: If you are required to pay the self-employment tax, fill out this form to calculate how much you owe.
+- Schedule SE: If you are required to pay the self-employment tax, this form is used to calculate how much you owe.
 Most people who file a Schedule C will also need to complete this form.

 - Schedule K1: If you invest in things like rental property, you receive this form.
 It shows the breakdown of the income you receive from these investments.

-- Form 1099: An informational form showing that someone other than an employer paid you.
+- Form 1099: This is an informational form showing that someone other than an employer paid you.
 There are several types of Form 1099.

-- 1099-G: Government payments.
-Most often used for unemployment compensation and State and Local Income tax refunds.
+- 1099-G: This shows government payments.
+It is most often used for unemployment compensation and State and Local Income tax refunds.

-- 1099-H: Health insurance payments.
-Most often used for advance payments of qualified health insurance.
+- 1099-H: This is a health insurance payments form.
+It is most often used for advance payments of qualified health insurance.

 - 1099-INT: Interest.
-Most often used by brokerage firms, banks, and mutual funds.
+This form is most often used by brokerage firms, banks, and mutual funds.

 - 1099-Q: Qualified education programs.
 Most often used for 529 Coverdell Education Savings Account.